 My weekly page means freedom AND organization.

-So I consult my monthly ideas and move them to my weekly planning page along with some other important stuff like classes we have going on, and what our read-aloud and audiobook is for that week so I can see our whole homeschool week at a glance.
+So I consult my monthly ideas and move them to my weekly planning page along with some other important stuff like classes we have going on and what our read-aloud and audiobook are for that week so I can see our whole homeschool week at a glance.

 But bullet journaling looks so complicated

 I want to disclose to you right now that bullet journaling DOES look really complicated.
 You can make it a part-time job if you want to.
 If you head to Pinterest or Instagram, you might lose your mind.

 But for me, bullet journaling is incredibly simple.
 I don’t make arty pages filled with curlicue borders.
 I don’t do complicated hand-lettering, and I have a perfectly reasonable amount of washi tape.

 (“Perfectly reasonable,” is a very subjective term when it comes to office supplies, I think.)

 So what do you really need to get started?

 I promise, to get started bullet journaling, you just need a few things: